AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-planner-overview-d.md

    When you select numbers to prioritize projects, select lower numbers for higher (more important) priorities, and higher numbers for lower (less important) priorities.&nbsp;When you change the priority number of a project to a lower number (higher priority), all other projects in the Resource Planner shift down on the list (become less important).
    When you change the priority number of a project to a higher number (lower&nbsp;priority), all other projects in the Resource Planner shift up on the list (become more important).

-### Understanding the Effect of Changing the Project Planning Priority on User Available Hours
+### Understanding the Effect of Changing the Project Planning Priority on User Available Hours {#understanding-the-effect-of-changing-the-project-planning-priority-on-user-available-hours}

 The Project Planning&nbsp;Priority affects the Available Hours of users.&nbsp;The users associated with the project with the highest priority show their fullest availability for the Available Hours (AVL) column for this project.